ZestyTechnology/zesty-docs/docs/nimble_dual/using.rst

-Using the Nimble
+Using the Dual Nimble
 ================

-The Nimble is designed to be easy to use.
+The Dual Nimble is designed to be easy to use.
 Here are the basic tips to make it even better.

 Loading the filament
 --------------------